Gu Songfen: Administrative career and honours

 Gu was transferred to Beijing in 1986 to serve as Deputy Director of the national government's Aviation Industry and Technology Commission.
-In this capacity, he participated in planning the future development of China's aviation industry.
-In June 2001, Gu, Wang Daheng, Shi Changxu and more than a dozen other scientists proposed the development of China's own jetliner.
-The proposal was adopted by the Chinese government in 2007, and the Comac C919 took its maiden flight ten years later, on 5 May 2017.
+In this capacity, he participated in planning the future development of the PRC's aviation industry.
+In June 2001, Gu, Wang Daheng, Shi Changxu, and more than a dozen other scientists proposed the development of the PRC's own jetliner.
+The proposal was adopted by the PRC government in 2007, and the Comac C919 took its maiden flight ten years later, on 5 May 2017.

-Gu was elected an academician of the Chinese Academy of Sciences in 1991, and of the Chinese Academy of Engineering in 1994.
-He won the 1995 Ho Leung Ho Lee Prize for Science and Technology Progress.
+He was elected an academician of the Chinese Academy of Sciences in 1991, and of the Chinese Academy of Engineering in 1994.
+Gu won the 1995 Ho Leung Ho Lee Prize for Science and Technology Progress.
 He was elected a delegate to the 7th, 8th, and 9th National People's Congress, and was a member of the Standing Committee of the 9th National People's Congress.
 In 2022, Gu became a laureate of the Asian Scientist 100 by the Asian Scientist.

+Death

+Gu died on 31 May 2026, at the age of 96.